txnello/mobile-prjs/README.md

 Hello, I'm a Flutter enthusiast and here you can find some UI projects I did.

 In this readme, I want to list some screenshots to show you the results.
-The goal has never been "replicating" an idea or an existing app, instead, I always tried to "interpret" the UI idea behind it, changing some parts if necessary.

 Thank you!